 Tourism cuts across many activities: services to tourists include the provision of accommodation, gastronomy (for example, restaurants or cafés), transport, and a wide range of cultural and recreational facilities (for example, theatres, museums, leisure parks or swimming pools).
 In many regions focused on tourism, retail and other service sectors also benefit considerably from the additional demand generated by tourists, as can the construction sector (for more information refer to the article on structural business statistics).

 - 5 Further Eurostat information

 Main statistical findings

-According to the United Nations World Tourism Organisation, Europe is the most frequently visited region in the world, accounting for over half of all international tourist arrivals worldwide in 2011.
-In 2011, 5 of the top 10 countries for international visitors in the world were EU Member States (France, Spain, Italy, the United Kingdom and Germany), while a 6th country in the top 10, Turkey, is an EU candidate country.
-The wealth of European cultures, the variety of its landscapes and the quality of its tourist infrastructure are likely to be among many of the reasons why tourists choose to take their holidays in Europe.
+According to the United Nations World Tourism Organisation, in 2012 — for the first time in history — there were in excess of one billion international tourist arrivals.
+Europe remained the most frequently visited region in the world, accounting for over half of all international tourist arrivals in 2012.
+The wealth of European cultures, the variety of its landscapes and the quality of its tourist infrastructure are likely to be amongst the reasons why tourists choose to take their holidays in Europe.

 Number of overnight stays

 The number of overnight stays, which reflects both the length of stay and the number of visitors, is considered a key indicator within tourism accommodation statistics.
 There were 2.58 billion nights spent in tourist accommodation establishments (made up of hotels and similar accommodation (NACE Group 55.1), holiday and other short-stay accommodation (NACE Group 55.2), and camping grounds, recreational vehicle parks and trailer parks (NACE Group 55.3)) across the EU-28 in 2012.